 During cleaning with acid, adequate venting shall be provided to prevent the accumulation of an explosive gas mixture; special care shall be taken to vent isolated pockets in a safe manner.

 Identification of Cleaned Pipe

-Cleaned pipe shall be metal tagged in English and local language to avoid subsequent contamination.
+Cleaned pipe shall be metal tagged in English and the local language to avoid subsequent contamination.
 The tag shall read “KEEP SEALED UNTIL READY FOR USE.
 INTERNALLY CLEANED AND PRESSURIZED WITH NITROGEN ON (Date).”
 Pipe shall not be marked with paint or ink, in lieu of metal tagging.